maximedaraize/create-scss-website/docs/README.md

 ## Usage

-Choose between 3 options:
+Choose between 3 preset:

-- **Complete**: Original structure with code 💫
+- **Complete**: Complete scss folder structure and starter code like mixins, function, reset, etc.
-- **Clean**: Original structure without code 📂
+- **Clean**: Complete scss folder structure without the starter code.
-- **Custom**: Remove directory you do not need 🎯
+- **Custom**: Choose the folders you want to exclude from the installation.

 ## Structure

-This is the default scss structure.
+This is the **complete** scss structure.

 ```sh:no-line-numbers
 scss